writetome51/subscription-service/README.md

 # SubscriptionService

-An abstract TypeScript/JavaScript class that represents a Subscription to any kind of data.
+A TypeScript/JavaScript class that represents a [Subscription](https://rxjs-dev.firebaseapp.com/guide/subscription).
-When a Subscribable is passed to the constructor, the Subscription is created, and the
+When a [Subscribable](https://rxjs-dev.firebaseapp.com/api/index/interface/Subscribable) is passed to the constructor, the Subscription is created
-`data` property is assigned the observable data.
+ and the observable data is passed to `_dataHandler()`.
+ `_dataHandler()` returns a result that is available in the `data` property.
+You call
-You call `unsubscribe()` on the class instance when you need to.
+ `unsubscribe()` on the class instance when you need to.

 ## Example